czue/pegasus-docs/configuration.md

 ### Customizing emails

-Pegasus comes with simple, responsive email templates for password reset and email address confirmation.
+Since version 2022.6, Pegasus ships with simple, responsive email templates for password reset and email address confirmation.
 These templates can be further customized by editing the files in the `templates/account/email` directory.

-See [the allauth email documentation][allauth-email] for more information.
+See [the allauth email documentation][allauth-email] for more information about customizing account emails.

 [allauth-email]: https://django-allauth.readthedocs.io/en/latest/advanced.html#sending-email